Zeba-Sultana/Sultana_etal_2022/1A_Bioplex_Lxb2MIDAS/ReadMe_1A.txt

 2.) extract_lxb_data.R : A script which contains the definitions of functions required for this process.

 3.)
-The output from the Bioplex machine(Magpix) are in the form of lxb files in “lxb” folder.
+The output from the Bioplex machine(Magpix) are in the form of lxb files in “lxb” folder @ ../RAW_DATA/BioplexLysates_LUMINEX
--replicates 3 and 4 lxb files are at :
-/project/ag_schulz/Zeba/ALL_RAW_DATA/LuminexAssays/BIOPLEX_RESULTS_JAN2017_R_3_4/

--replicates 5 lxb files are at :
-/project/ag_schulz/Zeba/ALL_RAW_DATA/LuminexAssays/BIOPLEX_R5_MILLIPORE_R3_4_5_OCT2017/
-Folders of interest are 171012_Zeba_XO_5_lxb and 171012_Zeba_XX_5_lxb The remaining are output from a Millipore assay that was also done at the same time.

 4.)
 Files required to pull information on the Bioplex assay plate layout:
 *********************************************************